1.1 Each event shall be governed by:

 21.1 The GP Series Result shall be calculated on an annual basis for Men & Women.

-21.2 The 2017 Slalom Series Prize Fund (euro) shall be distributed as follows:
+21.2 The GP Series Prize Fund (euro) may be distributed to the top 3 men and top woman

 Competitors will be awarded points in a discipline/format Series Ranking according to their finishing position in each of the discipline/format Series events.